 If you are a prospective CGS student or a student in another Pitt school, please visit CGS Admissions for application information.

 Overlapping Courses Between Majors, Certificates, and Minors

-(effective for students admitted to CGS for Spring 2019 and beyond)
+This policy is effective for students who declare their CGS program(s)/plan(s) for Spring 2019 and beyond.

 Overlapping Credits between CGS programs and programs in other schools